Rowe Street station: Orchard Street station

 The establishment of a new depot at Orchard Street along the New York and Greenwood Lake Railway began in 1891.
 The city committee for constructing a new station announced that plans were out in September 1891 for a new station.
 They also announced the Erie Railroad, the company which owned the line, would accept a new station when constructed.
 They would also staff it with an agent.
 On March 23, 1892, a benefit fundraiser occurred for funding the new depot.
 Tickets would be 25 cents (1892 USD) to attend as they would collect donations and gifts for the cause.
 By doing this, they would offer the gifts off to raffle to attendees.
 The plot for the new station was to cost $4,000, located at the intersection of Orchard, Smith and Baylis Streets.
 The fundraiser raised $127.

 In the August 13, 1892 edition of The Bloomfield Citizen newspaper, the station was completed by that date.
 The Erie promised a new station agent would have been stationed on August 1.
 However, by August 13, the station was closed still with no agent.
 On September 1, 1892, the Erie appointed William H. Flood as ticket agent for the Orchard Street station.
 The railroad superintendent, Moodey, announced that tickets would be available starting the week after.

 The new station proved to be a boon for the community, and considered convenient by local commuters.
 Development was quick in the area around the new station.

 Closure

 On September 20, 2002, the Montclair Connection opened, and the three Boonton Line stations closed.
-Today both platforms survive, as well as one of the tracks, which is unusable because it is partially paved over between this station and Arlington in Kearny.
+Today both platforms survive, as well as a set of stairs leading to Rowe street.